ogjex/d2neverdies/d2nd-docs/docs/recent.md

 *- add ctc "Mark of Bear/Wolf" to more items and runewords
 - "Mark of the Bear/Wolf" now has base reduction of PDR and Life % and instead scales better with skill points to Lycanthropy and Werebear/Werewolf
 - Shockwave now splits into multiple waves when more skills are put into it and increases stun length
+- Vines and Totems are now granted 1000% enhanced defence to avoid losing them immediately in later difficulties
 - 1 Additional Vine can now be spawned per 10 base levels
 - Additional Vines stat can now be granted through Nature items (primarily Druid Pelts but also certain Unique Rings)
 - Spirit of Barbs now grant 100% defense aura and PDR (similar to Defiance Aura) to make it more useful